Spain’s IFISC Tackles COVID-19, Climate Change with GIGABYTE Servers

 The R282-Z91 features 24 bays in a 2U chassis.
 The IFISC has a computing cluster made up of 20 nodes of these servers, and they support just about any project that requires high performance computing or intensive numerical simulations.

 In addition, the IFISC needs to ensure its servers are easily accessible to different teams working on different projects around the institute.
 This is why they purchased GIGABYTE’s CLN4C44 alongside the servers.
-The CLN4C44 a quad-port LAN add-on card featuring dual Mellanox ConnectX-4 Lx EN network controllers and 25Gb/s Ethernet connectivity.
+The CLN4C44 is a quad-port LAN add-on card featuring dual Mellanox ConnectX-4 Lx EN network controllers and 25Gb/s Ethernet connectivity.
 This innovative server accessory solves the issue of accessibility by providing true hardware-based I/O virtualization support with unmatched scalability.
 Its advanced NVGRE, VXLAN and GENEVE hardware offloading engines can alleviate the high workload placed on CPUs, which results from data center operators using overlay networks to handle traffic from virtual machines in order to better scale their networks.
 The CLN4C44 is a cost-effective and flexible solution, well suited for hyperscale computing, cloud infrastructures, enterprise data centers, and more.

 Computational Need #3: Stable Storage and Low-latency Data Transfer